Athens is a place of real poetry, Plaka is art.

 During the ages, many of the monuments that used to be around the city were destroyed.
-Athens was destroyed so many times, that is is quite difficult to present all of them, but still, there are some documents that we could show here.
+Athens was destroyed so many times, that is is quite difficult to present all of them, but still, there are some remains.
+Here is a list of them.

-Transferred at 435 at the new Roman capital of Constantinople (Byzantium), along with many other statues from ancient Greek cities and temples.
+The statue was transferred at 435 AD at the new Roman capital of Constantinople (Byzantium), along with many other statues from ancient Greek cities and temples, in order to decorate the new established capital.

 During Pericles era, the most famous building of its time, next to Dionysus’ theatre today.

 Areopagus is a small hill, may also looks quite “empty” today, but during Mycenean and prehistoric times there was a cemetery there, probably of the settlers on Acropolis rock.
 Afterwards, newer establishments were built, but also built down during the ancient Agora excavations (as with Vryssaki area).
 There were more buildings as a cistern during Hellenistic times, houses during Roman and Byzantine times, but in 1962 excavations a church was discovered, that was as well mentioned to Pope Innocent III Bull of 1208.
 It was a larger church than that of Monastiraki that someone can visit today.
 The church of Saint Dionysius Areopagus was dated around 7th century.
 There were found also some tombs around the area.

 During Early Christian years, Athens’ Bishop Leonidas became a martyr as well as thousands of people (during Emperor Decius at 250 AD) as most of the early Christians did.
 His memory was honored at an early christian church Illisos Vasilika, built somewhere around 5th century, probably with the aid of Athenian Empress Eudokia.
 The temple was destroyed and its ruins were embedded in Haseki’s Wall phase, at 1778.
 Remains can be found on site, but also at Athens Byzantine Museum.
 You can combine a walk before visiting Panathenaic Stadium and Agia Fotini church.